 Check the Release Notes if you are using a Windows PC and never see the net-up symbol.
 This has been noted in two instances, and the fix is described in the Release Notes.
 If you see the net-down symbol and believe that HSpot should be connected to the servers, please send email to the Help-desk at http://herschel.esac.esa.int/esupport/.
 We will provide support for the HSC servers from 08:00-20:30 weekdays and also at weekends; problems reported outside these hours will normally not be resolved until the next working day.
-Helpdesk will be supported during normal office hours at ESAC, generally for around 10 hours per day.
+Helpdesk will be supported during normal office hours at ESAC, generally for around 9-10 hours per day around the normal core working hours Monday-Friday, any support outside these hours is done on a voluntary basis by the HSC Team and cannot be guaranteed.